twilio/twilio-go/rest/api/v2010/docs/AccountsCallsSiprecApi.md

 > ApiV2010Siprec UpdateSiprec(ctx, CallSidSidoptional)

 Stop a Siprec using either the SID of the Siprec resource or the `name` used when creating the resource

+Stop a Siprec using either the SID of the Siprec resource or the `name` used when creating the resource